jakebailey/talk-ts-congress-2023/slides.md

 ##

-- Namespace accesses are implicit, but imports will be explicit.
+- Namespace accesses are implicit, but imports will be explicit
-- Making everything explicit makes later transformation easier.
+- Making everything explicit makes later transformation easier

 From: